Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 *   **Project Valid Users:** This is a system group that includes everyone in the project; it is not used to grant specific functional permissions like editing or creating wikis.

-### Question #27
+### Question #15 💩💩💩

 You use WhiteSource Bolt to scan a Node.js application.

-The WhiteSource Bolt scan identifies numerous libraries that have invalid licenses.
-The libraries are used only during development and are not part of a production deployment.
+**The WhiteSource Bolt scan identifies numerous libraries that have invalid licenses.** The libraries are used only during development and are not part of a production deployment.

-You need to ensure that WhiteSource Bolt only scans production dependencies.
+You need to ensure that **WhiteSource Bolt only scans production dependencies.**

-Which two actions should you perform?
+Which **two actions** should you perform?
 Each correct answer presents part of the solution.

 NOTE: Each correct selection is worth one point.